Chenz418/VIIS/README.md

 ### 3. Download Checkpoint

-Download the pre-trained VIIS model checkpoint from [Google Drive](https://drive.google.com/file/d/1ur9uv_eUWYbvJVdKZbrsu50RVWhpX4x5/view?usp=sharing)
+Download the pre-trained VIIS model checkpoint on msrs dataset from [Google Drive](https://drive.google.com/file/d/1ur9uv_eUWYbvJVdKZbrsu50RVWhpX4x5/view?usp=sharing)
 and place it in the `./checkpoint/` directory.

 ---